StefanFB/CodeGorilla/Tic-Tac-Toe with AI (Java)/README.md

 Don't forget to handle incorrect input!
 The message `Bad parameters!` should be displayed if what the user enters is invalid.

 ---

+## Stage 4
+### Objectives

+When the AI is playing at `medium` difficulty level, it makes moves using the following logic:

+* If it already has two in a row and can win with one further move, it does so.
+* If its opponent can win with one move, it plays the move necessary to block this.
+* Otherwise, it makes a random move.

+You should add a `medium` parameter so that you can play against this level.
+It should also be possible to make AIs using `easy` and `medium` levels play against each other!

+---